torvalds/linux/Documentation/fb/udlfb.rst

 Advantages of USB graphics in general:

  * Ability to add a nearly arbitrary number of displays to any USB 2.0 capable system.
-On Linux, number of displays is limited by fbdev interface (FB_MAX is currently 32).
+On GNU/Linux, number of displays is limited by fbdev interface (FB_MAX is currently 32).
 Of course, all USB devices on the same host controller share the same 480Mbs USB 2.0 interface.